quixio/quix-docs/docs/cli/cli-quickstart.md

 topics: []
 ```

 You can see there are currently no applications (deployments) or topics.

+!!! note

+    The `quix.yaml` file defines the project pipeline in its entirety.

 ## Step 7: Create a source application